New Zealand - the land at the end of the world

 The weather was almost perfect, but you must have a deep respect for the sun down here, because the protective ozone layer is very thin in these areas near Antarctica.
 And regarding the cosmic subjects: The Sun moves ANTICLOCKWISE, and both the well-known star constellations from home and the phases of the moon are upside down!

-Click on the small photos below for enlargement and more info!
+Click or push on the small photos below for enlargement and more info.

 Especially for amateur astronomers: One of my great experiences in New Zealand was to see the star constellation of Orion turned upside down!
 Star connoisseurs will notice, that Orion's belt is pointing UP towards Sirius!